Note

 API to abstract blob storage.
 Consider which API to use.
 Typically, applications that access blob storage use the API in the application through one of the SDKs, which abstracts the interaction with blob storage from the Kubernetes cluster.
 For more information about libraries for various programming languages, see Introduction to Azure Blob storage.

 Static or dynamically created blob storage.
-Consider whether you want to use a static blob storage container that's created outside of AKS or if you want AKS to create the blob storage container dynamically on your behalf.
+Consider using a static blob storage container that you create outside of AKS or the blob storage container AKS creates dynamically on your behalf.
 For more information, see:

 Driver for accessing storage.
 Consider how your application should access blob storage.
 To access it as a file system, you can use the blob CSI driver in Kubernetes.
 This driver allows access to blob storage through either the NFSv3 protocol or through a fuse driver.